imranfawan/helm-charts/README.md

               imranfawan/k8s-secret-manager-operator --namespace <NAMESPACE>
 ```

+Alternatively you can copy the 'values.yaml' from this repository, customise the values and run against it.
 Other than the AWS account ID, you can leave the values as they are.
 However ensure that the IAM service account you created in the pre-requisites matches serviceAcountName in the values.yaml file.
-In this case it is set as 'read-aws-secrets'.
+In this case the default is set to 'read-aws-secrets'.

 Once the values.yaml file is amended accordingly you can deploy the chart as follows:

 ```bash
 helm upgrade --install secret-manager imranfawan/k8s-secret-manager-operator --namespace <NAMESPACE> -f </path_to_your_values.yaml>
 ```

 Several kubernetes resources are now deployed as follows after installing the chart: